bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for additional details.

+When disablding the slid transition, the fade transiton of the [optional backdrop](#backdrop) will also be disabled.

 ### Z-index

 The sidebar has a default `z-index` defined in SCSS/CSS.
 In some situations you may need to use a